willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 An excellent version of SPICE is available from [Linear Technology](https://www.linear.com/), a semiconductor manufacturing company in Milpitas, California.
 The program is [LTSpice (from linear.com)](https://www.linear.com/designtools/software/#LTspice) or [LTSpice (from analog.com)](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
 LTSpice runs on Windows, Macintosh, and Linux machines with Windows emulation.
 It is free to download and use.

 Note: Linear Technologies was purchased by [Analog Devices](www.analog.com) in 2017.
 The web sites have been merged together.

+Another simulator is [JADE](http://computationstructures.org/exercises/sandboxes/jade.html).
+This is also a creation of Chris Terman at MIT.
+It's a follow-on to Circuit Sandbox with improved features for digital design and logic simulation.
+Here's an [intro video](http://computationstructures.org/exercises/tool_docs/jade.html).

 ## Licensing